I often get questions from my readers about the uses of silk fabric:

 The fabric is usually slightly knobbed and looks like it is covered with lint: you can see short, fine threads on the irregular fabric surface.

-Raw silk is good for casual outfits – dresses, blouses, shirts, skirts, pants, suits, etc. The fabric is very easy to sew – it is not slippery, it doesn’t unravel easily.
+Raw silk is good for casual outfits – dresses, blouses, shirts, skirts, pants, suits, etc. The fabric is very easy to sew – it is not slippery, and it doesn’t unravel easily.
 Some men’s clothing like dress shirts and suits are often made from raw silk.

 I have some raw silk fabric in my collection but didn’t sew anything from it yet so I didn’t have any image to put here.

 This type of silk is very good for lining luxurious clothes because it is not expensive compared to other types of silk and is very lightweight, soft, and smooth.

 China silk is also good for loose blouses, lingerie that is not too tight, and scarves, and it’s widely used to sew kimonos.

 These silk fabrics are used mostly for home décor projects but they are also good for high-style wear: evening gowns, wedding dresses, formal coats, jackets, vests, and costumes.
 These silks are medium and heavyweight fabrics so they are really easy to sew.

 I made pillowcases from silk damask and I am very pleased with the results: see a step-by-step sewing tutorial on my blog about it.